react-everywhere/re-start/README.md

 * Follow best practices while doing the above.
 * Cut out the time and effort it takes to setup the project (based on create-react-app).
 * Achieve 'Write once use everywhere' with react-native (though react strictly says 'Learn once use anywhere').
+* Mitigate git cloning or manual upgrading of boiler plates, which is possible because this project is a react-native [template](https://github.com/facebook/react-native/pull/12548). :tada: